 A Brief History

 On June 24, 109 AD, Roman Emperor Trajan opens the aqueduct known as Aqua Traiana, bringing water to Rome from Lake Bracciano 25 miles away.
 The ancient Romans are known for their architectural achievements, but other societies also built some pretty impressive projects as well.
 Here we list 10 impressive examples of ancient architecture, not necessarily the most famous, but ones we hope you will like.
-Which ones would you add to the list?

 10. The Mound Builders, 3400 BC to 1500 AD.